kovidgoyal/calibre/manual/polish.rst

     from calibre.gui2.tweak_book import current_container
     container = current_container()
     if container is None:
-        # No book has been opened yet
+        report_error # No book has been opened yet

 The Container object